Sonamkandari/OOPS_REVISION_FOR_PLACEMENT/README.md

 }
 }

+# Polymorphism
+## Run time Polymorphism
+-- It can not detect errors while compilation of the code -- This is more Harmful as compare to complile time beacuse it does not detect errors at the time of complilation of the code

+## Compile time Polymorphism
+-- It can detect the Errors during the compilation of the code --

-- When an object is created, the constructor of that class is called.
+-- When an object is created, the constructor of that class is called.
-- If no constructor is created, the default constructor is called automatically.
+-- If no constructor is created, the default constructor is called automatically.

-This version summarizes each topic clearly and keeps your exact content in concise form for a GitHub README.```markdown
+-- This version summarizes each topic clearly and keeps your exact content in concise form for a GitHub README.```markdown

-Java Classes, Objects, and Constructors
+-- Java Classes, Objects, and Constructors
-Classes and Objects
+#   Classes and Objects
-A class is a blueprint to create objects.
+-- A class is a blueprint to create objects.

-An object is an instance of a class.
+-- An object is an instance of a class.

-Objects hold data and behavior defined by their class.
+-- Objects hold data and behavior defined by their class.

-The this Keyword
+# The this Keyword
-Refers to the current object instance.
+# Refers to the current object instance.

-Used to distinguish instance variables from parameters with the same name.
+-- Used to distinguish instance variables from parameters with the same name.

 Example: this.variableName refers to the object's variable.